zsiglin/QuickBaseXSS/README.md

 #####Why does it work?
 This one works for a couple of reasons:
-- Omiting the closing tag on the iframe element allows us to skirt the regex that QuickBase is presumably using to filter out unwanted text.
+- Omitting the closing tag on the iframe element allows us to skirt the regex that QuickBase is presumably using to filter out unwanted text.
 - Modern day rendering engines make an attempt to fix mistakes like unclosed tags.

 ```